 The more content you put out, the more visitors you will get.
 Google will also regularly look at your website.
-If they see lots of new articles every time they come, that’s great for your site.
+If they see new articles every time they come, that’s great for your site.
 If there have been no updates since their last visit, it’s bad for SEO.

-How much should you write?
 At a minimum, you should be publishing at least one article a week, but aim for two or three instead.

 If you’re not traveling at the moment, there’s still plenty to write about!
 Brainstorm topics that affect you during your travels, or just write whatever comes to mind.

-Since I started focusing on publishing much more regularly in July, my Alexa Rank has dropped from 9 million to 4 million… not bad!
+Since I started focusing on publishing much more regularly, my AlexaRank has dropped significantly.

 6. Publish Better Content

-While I’m on the topic of content, publishing BETTER content is also imperative when it comes to basic SEO for travel bloggers.
-One way to do so is make sure your headlines are catchy to get those clicks (but you don’t have to be click-baity and annoying either.
+Another good idea is to make sure your headlines are catchy to get those clicks (but you don’t have to be click-baity and annoying either.
 Just make sure they clearly explain what your article is about so people choose to click YOURS on their Google search).

-Also, increase your word length.
 Something that takes 15 minutes to write is just not going to be worth reading.
-I often click on links when I’m researching my next trip that have NO value whatsoever, and it annoys me when a title looks promising but the article was just a promotion or fluff and is a waste of time to read.
+I often click on links when I’m researching my next trip that have no value whatsoever, and it annoys me when a title looks promising but the article was just promotion or fluff and is a waste of time to read.

-So that means for an article about weekend trip for example, you should include everything: what you packed, how you got there, where you ate, and most importantly, THE COST!
+So that means for an article about weekend trip for example, you should include everything: what you packed, how you got there, where you ate, and most importantly, the cost!

-7. Improve Your Load Time
+7. Improve Your Page Speed

 This is more important than you think.
 Did you know that Google reports that 53% of people will leave a page if it doesn’t load in 3 seconds?!

 The most common things that people do wrong to slow down their load times are not optimizing their photos for size (or using too many pictures), using things that slow down their website like cumbersome sliders or fancy animations, having a poor hosting plan, and not minifying or caching.

-For beginners, the easiest solutions are plugins (not too many though, because too many plugins slows down your site too).
-I use EWWW Image Optimizer, WP Fastest Cache, and Fast Velocity Minify to help improve load speeds but there are a lot of others that work too.
+For beginners, the easiest solutions are plugins (not too many though, because too many plugins will slow down your site too).
+I use EWWW Image Optimizer, w3 Total Cache, and the Autoptimize plugins to help improve load speeds but there are a lot of others that work too.

 8. Sweat the Small Stuff

 Always add alt attributes to your photos.
-Always respond to comments on your blog.
-Always make sure every link on your post works and point exactly where you want it to go.
-Always make sure you use lots of headers and break up the text for easy reading.
+Always make sure every link on your post works and points exactly where you want it to go.
+Always use lots of headers and break up the text for easy reading.

-Add videos to your posts, and use nice pictures (check out Unsplash for gorgeous free stock photos for your non-destination articles).
+Add videos to your posts (but host them on a third-party platform like YouTube to prevent slow load time) and use nice pictures (check out Unsplash for gorgeous free stock photos for your non-destination articles).
 If you take the time to tweak these small things for every post, it will help your SEO.

-Basic SEO for Travel Bloggers
+Use This Gude to learn Basic SEO for Travel Bloggers

-I hope these tips on basic SEO for travel bloggers have helped!
 Take your time to start implementing these into your own blog and watch your visitors grow on Google analytics.
 If you have any more simple steps I missed, please comment below and I’ll add it to the list.